Health Education Programs

 Joint Effort Program

 This program is for individuals scheduled to have total or partial hip or knee replacement surgery and for those thinking about having replacement surgery.
-ECHN staff will explain step-by-step the surgery day procedures, recovery care options, pain management and the rehabilitation process.
-Individuals who will be assisting a loved one’s recovery after surgery are encouraged to attend.
+ECHN staff explain, step-by-step, day of surgery procedures, recovery care options, pain management and the rehabilitation process.
+View our Joint Effort Book for more information.

 Freedom From Smoking

 Learn how to overcome your nicotine addiction while working with a certified facilitator in a small group setting.
+This includes cigarettes, cigars, smokeless tobacco, and vaping.
 This program is comprised of eight sessions over seven weeks and includes a participant workbook and other informative materials.
-It is for both smokers and vapers.
-Sessions are sequential, and participants must attend from the beginning.
+Participants must attend the first session.

 6 – 7:30 p.m.